goeh/grails-crm-contact/README.md

-# Grails CRM - Contact Management Plugin
+# GR8 CRM - Contact Management Plugin

 CRM = [Customer Relationship Management](http://en.wikipedia.org/wiki/Customer_relationship_management)

-Grails CRM is a set of [Grails Web Application Framework](http://www.grails.org/) plugins that makes it easy to develop web application with CRM functionality.
+GR8 CRM is a set of [Grails Web Application Framework](http://www.grails.org/) plugins that makes it easy to develop web application with CRM functionality.
 With CRM we mean features like: